Neil Sedaka: New recording contract, new chart success

 Also in 2014, Sedaka duetted with up-and-coming Nashville star Mary Sarah (Gross) on Connie Francis' classic, "Theme from Where the Boys Are", on her all-duets album Bridges.
 Mary Sarah was also a Season 10 (spring 2016) contestant on NBC's The Voice, and once again relied on Sedaka's "Where the Boys Are" for her blind audition.
 She turned all four chairs around, and ultimately placed seventh in the competition.
 In 2015, Sedaka duetted on his No. 1 hit from 1974 to 1975, "Laughter in the Rain", with Steve Tyrell, on Tyrell's 2015 album That Lovin' Feeling.
 In 2014, BBC Four broadcast the documentary, Neil Sedaka: King of Song, telling the story of the two distinct periods of success in his career.

-On February 1, 2016, Sedaka performed to a sold-out audience in The Villages.
-Then, on August 12, 2016, Sedaka released his new acoustic album, I Do It for Applause, which includes 11 new tracks and a bonus of his first symphony that was debuted in Australia in 2008, "Joie de Vivre (Joy of Life)"; the recording features the London Philharmonia Orchestra.
+On February 1, 2016, Sedaka performed to a sold-out audience in The Villages in Central Florida.
+Then, on August 12, 2016, Sedaka released his new acoustic album, I Do It for Applause, which includes 11 new tracks and a bonus of his first symphony which he had debuted in Australia in 2008, "Joie de Vivre (Joy of Life)"; the recording features the London Philharmonia Orchestra.

 In April 2020, Sedaka launched a series of free mini-concerts, released through his social media channels, as a method of entertaining his fans during the COVID-19 pandemic.
 Each daily concert features three songs from Sedaka's discography.
-Sedaka paused the series in December due to contracting COVID-19 himself, but resumed on a reduced schedule January 4, 2021, after recovering with no symptoms.
-As of 2025, Sedaka continues to produce short-form online content, including guest duets with his grandson Mike Sedaka and doo-wop revivalist Elliot James Reay.
+Sedaka paused the series in December owing to contracting COVID-19 himself, but resumed on a reduced schedule January 4, 2021, after recovering with no symptoms.
+Sedaka continued to produce short-form online content through the rest of his life, including guest duets with his grandson Mike Sedaka and doo-wop revivalist Elliot James Reay.

 In 2024, Sedaka signed a deal with Primary Wave in an effort to revive interest in his catalog, which Primary Wave began reintroducing on streaming platforms, beginning with golden anniversary re-releases of his 1970s albums.
 In a 2025 interview, following his return to in-person concert performances for a limited engagement at Vitello's, an Italian restaurant in Studio City, Sedaka stated that he had retired from songwriting in 2022; he believed he could no longer write at the caliber he did at his peak.